A NEXTGEN LEARNING SPACE DESIGNED TO ELEVATE YOUR AIRWAY PRACTICE

 a summary of four valuable fona tactics

 Like the meaningless phrase “have a high index of suspicion” in medicine, Thinking you’re ready for FONA and being ready are two very different things.
-Doing these 4 things prior to EVERY intubation will get you one step closer to true FONA readiness.
+These 4 tactics used prior to EVERY intubation will get you one step closer to true FONA readiness.

 the bottom line